michalkvasnicak/aws-lambda-graphql/README.md

   DynamoDBSubscriptionManager,
 } from 'aws-lambda-graphql';

+/*
+ By default subscriptions and connections use TTL of 2 hours.
+ This can be changed by `ttl` option in DynamoDBSubscriptionManager and DynamoDBConnectionManager.

+ ttl accepts a number in seconds (default is 7200 seconds) or false to turn it off.

+ It's your responsibility to set up TTL on your connections and subscriptions tables.
+*/
 const subscriptionManager = new DynamoDBSubscriptionManager();
 const connectionManager = new DynamoDBConnectionManager({
   subscriptionManager,
 });
 ```

-**⚠️ in order to clean up stale connections and subscriptions please set up TTL on `ttl` field in Connections, Subscriptions and SubscriptionOperations tables.**
+**⚠️ in order to clean up stale connections and subscriptions please set up TTL on `ttl` field in Connections, Subscriptions and SubscriptionOperations tables.
+You can turn off the TTL by setting up `ttl` option to `false` in `DynamoDBSubscriptionManager` and `DynamoDBConnectionManager`.**

 Redis: